Ways to Encourage Better Employee Health

 Offer basic Cooking Facilities

 You may also want to offer basic kitchen/cooking facilities for your employees if you have the space.
+You may want to renovate some office space for a kitchen remodeling to provide cooking facilities for your employees.
 Even just having a fridge where they can store healthy homemade meals will make a huge amount of difference.